Shivam24596/New-Python-Project/README.md

 This project focuses on storing Netflix data in a database and serving that data via a website.
 By executing the `Netflix_App.py` script, users can access the website to explore and interact with the Netflix dataset.

 ## Usage Guidelines:
+1. Install dependencies: `pip pip install -r requirements.txt`
+2. Run the database builder: `python Build_Netflix_Database.py`

-1. Execute `Netflix_App.py` to obtain the website link.
+3. Execute `Netflix_App.py` to obtain the website link.
-2. Open the provided link to access the index page of the website.
+4. Open the provided link to access the index page of the website.

 ## Code Samples: